eddwebster/football_analytics/README.md

 *    [How computer analysts took over at Britain's top football clubs](https://www.theguardian.com/football/2014/mar/09/premier-league-football-clubs-computer-analysts-managers-data-winning) (09/03/2014) by Tim Lewis for The Observer;
 *    [How data analysis helps football clubs make better signings](https://www.ft.com/content/84aa8b5e-c1a9-11e8-84cd-9e601db069b8) (01/11/2018) by
 John Burn-Murdoch for The FT;
+*    [What does 'Expected Goals' mean?
+Welcome to the new Opta stat you will be hearing a lot about this season](https://www.irishmirror.ie/sport/soccer/soccer-news/what-expected-goals-mean-welcome-10978476) (12/08/2017) by Mirror Football for The Irish Mirror;
 *    [A football revolution](https://www.ft.com/content/9471db52-97bb-11e0-9c37-00144feab49a) (17/07/2011) in The FT [pay wall]; and
 *    [A working life: The quantitative analyst](https://www.theguardian.com/money/2011/jun/11/working-life-quantitative-analyst) (11/06/2011) by [Graham Snowdon](https://twitter.com/gsnowdon) for The Guardian.